henryaj/battleships/README.md

 * **User**, a player class that is instantiated as part of the **Game**
 * **Game**, an object that wraps all the other classes and is instantiated when the program is run

+## Design questions

+There are a number of ways to approach this challenge.

+### The Board

+Some groups opted for nested arrays, which give a neat grid when displayed on screen but make for less readable code (as addressing the items in an array using zero-order numbering is somewhat counterintuitive).
+We opted instead for a nested hash of arrays with letter keys in one dimension and number keys in the other, which makes addressing more readable but introduces other complexities – namely working with and incrementing letters.

+### Players and games

+We opted to create a 'Game' class that encapsulates the entire game – players, boards, ships and all – and create all of those when the game is instantiated.

+### Destroying ships

+We chose to keep track of ships' health using 'hit points' – equal to the size of the ship, so a ship which spans five blocks has five hit points.
+Hit points decrease one per hit until they reach zero, at which point the ship is marked as 'sunk'.

+### Technologies

+This implementation of battleships is written in Ruby and tested with RSpec.